loganmarchione/loganmarchione.com/content/posts/2023/03/index.md

 **THIS IS WHERE THE CD STARTS**

 4. When `master` is updated, another Drone pipeline runs that SSHs from Drone into my Docker host and runs a shell script
-5. That shell script pulls the latest compose files from git (e.g., `git pull`) then runs a `for` loop to run `docker compose up -d` on each compose file
+5. That shell script pulls the latest Compose files from git (e.g., `git pull`) then runs a `for` loop to run `docker compose up -d` on each Compose file
   - The shell script logs to standard out, which means that logs are stored in Drone
   - If the exit code isn't `0`, the Drone pipeline fails, which emails me